Battle of Cape Sarych: Background

 On the morning of 17 November 1914, a Russian force consisting of the pre-dreadnought battleships Evstafi (the flagship), Ioann Zlatoust, Panteleimon, Tri Sviatitelya, Rostislav, three cruisers, and 13 destroyers under Vice Admiral Andrei Eberhardt struck the Ottoman port of Trebizond.
 German Admiral Wilhelm Souchon decided to intercept it as it returned to port.
 At 13:00 the Ottoman battlecruiser Yavuz Sultan Selim and the light cruiser Midilli sortied from the Bosporus for Sebastopol at high speed.
 Eberhardt was aware of the Ottomans' departure from port and thus alert for an attack.

 The following morning the two Ottoman ships patrolled the Crimean coast in spite of foggy conditions.
 At 12:05 Midilli sighted a Russian cruiser to starboard.
 Yavuz turned to face the cruiser at full speed.
 Other Russian ships were then sighted to the starboard, and soon five pre-dreadnoughts could be identified.
-Souchon ordered Midili to keep out of range.
+Souchon ordered Midilli to keep out of range.